upa/nshkmod/README.md

 Ethertype is 0x894F.
 This number is assigned to Cisco vPath Network Service Header in [IEEE Ethertype assignment](http://standards-oui.ieee.org/ethertype/eth.txt), but used for NSH in the draft.
-By the way, mdtype and vni can be omitted.
-Default MD-type is 1 and vni is 0.
-Note that current implementation does not consider vxlan VNI value.

 	 % ip nsh add spi 10 si 5 encap vxlan remote 10.0.0.2 vni 10
 	 % ip nsh add spi 11 si 4 mdtype 2 encap ether dst 08:00:27:93:f2:a7 link eth2